Translation disclaimer (Translation disclaimer)

 • Or are you thinking of starting a community group to install a renewable energy project?

-If so, then this information is for you.
-It includes:
+If so, then this is for you and includes:

-• details of how community groups can get involved in energy efficiency;
+• details of how community groups can get involved;

-• and renewable energy projects and the assistance that is available.
+• and renewable energy projects and what help there is.

 Tips and hints for community groups